hsuonsivu/hsupublic/3d-models/README.md

 ### Makefile.rainmeter

-(Electronics and weather cover still in progress)

 A simple rain meter, which uses balanced cups to meter amount of rain.
-Set print=1 in openscad to get printable model.
+Use the Makefile to build the parts.

-The hole for magnet is designed round magnet which has diameter of 6.4mm and thickness of 3.2mm.
-A drop of superglue should keep it in place.
+The hole for magnet is designed round magnet which has diameter of 6.4mm and thickness of 3.2mm. place.

-Electronics (not yet done) will consist of ESP32 and reed switch, to allow reading the values remotely.

 No supports are needed to print.
 The openscad file includes option "adhesion" which is enabled by default, this will create some adhesion structures around higher objects or objects which have shown tendency to warp.
-You can disable this option and use printer's brim if these do not work well enough.
+You can disable this option and use slicer's brim if these do not work well enough.

 Makefile will make all parts.
 These include: